Fixing Vite HMR Full Reloads from Circular Barrel Imports

 Gotchas & Edge Cases

 • TypeScript path aliases hide the barrel.
-An alias like @/components resolving to the barrel makes deep imports look identical to barrel imports in source.
-Resolve the alias mentally — or with vite --debug resolve — before concluding an import is “deep”.
+An alias like @/components resolving to the barrel makes deep imports look identical to barrel imports in source, so a line that reads import { Button } from '@/components' may actually be pulling the whole barrel even though it looks like a scoped, deep import.
+Resolve the alias mentally — or with vite --debug resolve, which prints the file each specifier resolves to — before concluding an import is “deep”.
+A useful review rule is to forbid directory-internal modules from importing via the aliased root path at all, so the alias can never disguise a self-import.